protontypes/open-sustainable-technology/README.md

 - [Simsphere](https://github.com/tjc181/simsphere) - A one-dimensional model that allows one to simulate the transfer of heat and moisture between plants, soil and atmosphere over a 24 hour day.
 - [CryoGrid3](https://github.com/CryoGrid/CryoGrid3) - A one-dimensional land surface model dedicated to simulate ground temperatures in permafrost environments.
 - [CNN-SoilTextureClassification](https://github.com/felixriese/CNN-SoilTextureClassification) - 1-dimensional convolutional neural networks (CNN) for the classification of soil texture based on hyperspectral data.
+- [EarthML](https://github.com/pyviz-topics/EarthML) - Improving, documenting, and illustrating how to use other, freely available, general-purpose open source projects to solve problems in the earth sciences.

 ## Agriculture, Fishery and Nutrition